 Where on account of the process of development adopted, or on account of the nature of the fabric which is to form the permanent base of the conductor, it is inconvenient to make the imprint on the permanent base, it may be made on a temporary base, which must be removable, and the development process be followed by a transfer process akin to those known in the printing art.

 The invention is explained hereinafter by a description of the production of various circuit components by its aid.
-This description refers to the accompanying drawings in whichnections prepared for the purpose of applying The invention consists in the production of the 35 the invention to the manufacture of the circuit connections of this receiver.
+This description refers to the accompanying drawings in which-

 Figure 1 is a diagram of connections of a radio receiver.